 6,090: Review of Low-Yield Academic Programs

 The President is required to report annually to the Chancellor all programs designated low-yield within three years of the program initially reaching the low-yield thresholds.
-Also included will be the results of the institutional review process of such programs.
-This report to the chancellor will not include programs in their first and second year of low-yield status.
+Also included will be the results of the institutional review process of such programs

 In order to have clean and consistent data, the following guidelines will be used to prepare the report for the President and the Executive Vice President & Provost: